-- (1) This clause applies to all SNAs, except as provided in clause 3.11. - (2) Local authorities must make or change their policy statements and plans to include objectives, policies, and methods that require that the following adverse effects on SNAs of any new subdivision, use, or development are avoided: - (a) loss of ecosystem representation and extent: - (b) disruption to sequences, mosaics, or ecosystem function: - (c) fragmentation of SNAs or the or loss of buffers or connections within an SNA: - (d) a reduction in the function of the SNA as a buffer or connection to other important habitats or ecosystems: - (e) a reduction in the population size or occupancy of Threatened, At Risk (Declining) species that use an SNA for any part of their life cycle. - (3) Local authorities must make or change their policy statements and plans to require that all adverse effects on SNAs of new subdivision, use, or development, other than the adverse effects identified in subclause (2), must be managed by applying the effects management hierarchy. - (4) Every local authority must make or change its plan to ensure that, where adverse effects on an SNA are required to be managed by applying the effects management hierarchy, an application is not granted unless: - (a) the decision-maker is satisfied that the applicant has demonstrated how each step of the effects management hierarchy will be applied; and - (b) any consent is granted subject to conditions that apply the effects management hierarchy.
+- (1) This clause applies to any new subdivision, use, or development that is in, or affects, an SNA, except as provided in: - (a) subclause (6); and - (b) clauses 3.12 and 3.18 (about SNAs on specified Māori land); and - (c) clause 3.13 (about geothermal SNAs); and - (d) clause 3.14 (about plantation forestry activities). - (2) Each of the following adverse effects on an SNA of any new subdivision, use, or development must be avoided, except as provided in clause 3.11: - (a) loss of ecosystem representation and extent: - (b) disruption to sequences, mosaics, or ecosystem function: - (c) fragmentation of SNAs or the loss of buffers or connections within an SNA: - (d) a reduction in the function of the SNA as a buffer or connection to other important habitats or ecosystems: - (e) a reduction in the population size or occupancy of Threatened or At Risk (declining) species that use an SNA for any part of their life cycle. - (3) Any adverse effects on an SNA of a new subdivision, use, or development that are not referred to in subclause (2), or that occur as a result of the exceptions in clause 3.11, must be managed by applying the effects management hierarchy. - (4) Where adverse effects on an SNA are required to be managed pursuant to subclause (3) by applying the effects management hierarchy, an applicant must be required to demonstrate: - (a) how each step of the effects management hierarchy will be applied; and - (b) if biodiversity offsetting or biodiversity compensation is applied, the applicant has complied with principles 1 to 6 in Appendix 3 and 4 and has had regard to the remaining principles in Appendix 3 and 4, as appropriate. - (5) If land in an SNA is covered by a specified covenant or kawenata, a local authority may, at the request of the landowner or lessee, allow certain specified activities within the SNA that may not be consistent with policy statements and plans made under this clause, provided that: - (a) the local authority is satisfied that the specified activities: - (i) are consistent with the specified covenant or kawenata and any current management plan approved by the covenantee; and - (ii) are for the purpose of protecting, restoring or accessing the SNA's ecological values; and